RandyGaul/cute_snake/README.md

 * Install [cmake](https://cmake.org/)
 * Run the usual cmake commands to trigger a build.
 Here are a couple example for Windows or MacOS.
+* A few scripts are provided, for example on Windows you can build with MSVC 2019 by running `msvc2019.cmd`, or with MingW by running `mingw.cmd`.

 ```cmd
 # Windows batch file to build Cute Snake via cmake with a MingW compiler.